qiskit-community/qiskit-alt/README.md

 have weathered the changes relatively well and are still widely used.

 * The key creator of Julia, Jeff Bezanson, can tell you [What's bad about Julia](https://www.youtube.com/watch?v=TPuJsgyu87U) in 2019.
+This covers the points above and many others.

 ## Demonstration